oyvindberg/bleep/README.md

 It might already be clear to you, but anyways:

-- you can start this program from bleep (`bleep native-image`), from your IDE, from anywhere
+- you can start this program from Bleep (`bleep native-image`), from your IDE, from anywhere
 - you can debug it like a normal program
 - you can include any dependencies you want, from any scala version.
 No class loader issues.
 - you have all the structured info from the build, without having to express code in your build